blueimp/wdio/README.md

 ### Internet Explorer
 **Please Note:**
-This guide assumes that a virtual machine with Windows 10 has been set up, e.g. using the "MSEdge on Win10" image (which also includes Internet Explorer) from [Microsoft's Free VMs](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) site.
+This guide assumes that a system with Windows 10 has been set up, e.g. using the "MSEdge on Win10" virtual machine image (which also includes Internet Explorer) from
+[Microsoft's Free VMs](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)
+site.